ajay0090/google-login/README.md

 ## Usage

-When the app is running, you will see a Google Login Button.
+- When the app is running, you will see a Google Login Button.
-Clicking the button will allow you to authenticate with your Google account.
+- Clicking the button will allow you to authenticate with your Google account.
-After successful authentication, you will see your Google profile information.
+- After successful authentication, you will see your Google profile information.

 ### Key Features:

-Google OAuth 2.0 authentication.
+- Google OAuth 2.0 authentication.
-Fetch user data after successful login.
+- Fetch user data after successful login.
-Use the data to personalize the user experience in your application.
+- Use the data to personalize the user experience in your application.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, follow these steps:

-Fork the repository.
+- Fork the repository.
-Create a new branch (git checkout -b feature-name).
+- Create a new branch (git checkout -b feature-name).
-Commit your changes (git commit -am 'Add new feature').
+- Commit your changes (git commit -am 'Add new feature').
-Push to the branch (git push origin feature-name).
+- Push to the branch (git push origin feature-name).
-Create a new pull request.
+- Create a new pull request.

+## Additional Notes:
+- Ensure you have a working internet connection as this app requires fetching data from the Google API.
+- If you encounter any issues, feel free to open an issue in the GitHub repository.